lcook2024/Cryptocurrency-And-Stock-Market-Database/README.md

 ## Description

 This code pulls data from Yahoo Finance and Coin Market Cap to provide data to the user.
 It uses a series of user input to determine which data to return, and then calls on existing libraries to pull the data.
-The code itself uses two functions and a series of if/else functions to make everyt
+The code itself uses two functions and a series of if/else functions to make everything function.

 ## Getting Started